My manuscript is complete!

 - Make changes, if needed, and resubmit

 Step 6.
 Marketing / Sell Your Book!

 - Develop Web Presence (author website, social networking)

 - Promote / Book Signings

 This may seem like a lot to do, but the process can be organized in ways that will help keep you on track and within budget.
 We’ve provided detailed information and tips for each of the six steps and primary author tasks.
 We’ve also included answers to some of our author’s most frequently asked questions.
-Use the menu at the top of the page to navigate through each step.

 Let’s get started!